norman/friendly_id/README.md

 **VERSION NOTE**

 **Rails 4**:

-Master branch of this repository contains FriendlyId 5 which is compatible with Rails 4.
+The master branch of this repository contains FriendlyId 5, which is compatible with Rails 4.
 This version is in beta and will be released soon.

 **Rails 3**:

-If you wish to use this gem with Rails 3.1 or 3.2 you need to use FriendlyId version 4, which is the current stable release.
-Please see [4.0-stable
+If you wish to use this gem with Rails 3.1 or 3.2 you must use FriendlyId 4, which is the current stable release.
+Please see the [4.0-stable branch](https://github.com/norman/friendly_id/tree/4.0-stable).
-branch](https://github.com/norman/friendly_id/tree/4.0-stable).

 # FriendlyId